ioccc-src/winner/2018/giles/README.md

 but this is most likely unneeded as we use `sdl-config` and `sdl2-config` in the Makefiles.

-See also the judges' comments below.
+See also the judges' remarks below.

 ## To run: